-There is an exemption to this disclosure requirement if:
+There is an exemption to this disclosure requirement if the franchisor has;

-- The franchisor has not entered into more than one franchise agreement in the last financial year; and
+- not entered into more than one franchise agreement in the last financial year; and

-- The franchisor has no intention of entering into another franchise agreement in the next year.
+- no intention of entering into another franchise agreement in the next year.